fjvallarino/monomer/tasks.md

     - The image had a shadow at the bottom which made it asymmetric
   - Check label ellipsis in Tutorial02.
   - Should fitTextToRect be fitTextToSize?
+  - Label should use drawInTranslation.
+  - Fix spacing issue on tooltip.

 Next
-  - Label should use drawInTranslation.
   - Add lineHeight to TextStyle
   - Box click should handle multiple clicks as button
   - Add onEnter/onLeave/onBtnPress/onBtnRelease to box